Keith Henson: Scientology

 The jury verdict of the trial resulted in Henson being convicted on one of the three charges: "interfering with a religion."
 This misdemeanor charge carried a prison term of six months.
 On the other two charges, the jury did not agree.
-Ken Hoden, the general manager of Golden Era Productions (the Church of Scientology's film production facility), claimed that Scientology's allegations against Henson had nothing to do with Scientology Fair Game policy, and that no such policy existed.

-Henson stated his belief that if he went to prison his life would be placed in jeopardy.
+Henson stated his belief that his life would be placed in jeopardy if he went to prison.
 Rather than serve his sentence, Henson chose to enter Canada and apply for political asylum.
 Henson lived quietly in Brantford, Ontario for three years while he awaited the decision.
 His request was ultimately denied, and in 2005 he was ordered to present himself for deportation and transfer to US authorities.
 Instead, Henson fled to the United States and later presented himself to the Canadian consulate in Detroit.
-Then he settled in Prescott, Arizona where he remained for two years until his arrest in 2007 by Arizona authorities.
+Then he settled in Prescott, Arizona, where he remained for two years until his arrest in 2007 by Arizona authorities.

 The Electronic Frontier Foundation, as well as Henson's supporters on the USENET newsgroup alt.religion.scientology, say that his trial was biased, unfair and a mockery of justice.
 Henson was prohibited by the trial judge, for example, from arguing that copying documents for the purpose of criticism is fair use.
 Henson was held at the Yavapai Detention Center in Prescott, Arizona, awaiting extradition to Riverside County, California.
 At the "initial appearance" hearing on February 5, 2007, Henson stated through counsel that he was fighting extradition and requested release.

-Judge Lindberg set a court date for March 5, 2007 in the Prescott Justice Court and set release at $7,500 cash or bond, with standard conditions.
+Judge Lindberg set a court date for March 5, 2007, in the Prescott Justice Court and set release at $7,500 cash or bond, with standard conditions.
 Henson's release on bond was secured.
 In spite of these distractions, Henson finished a space elevator presentation for a European Space Agency conference.
 The paper was presented by proxy on February 28, 2007.

-The extradition hearing for Henson was postponed until May 8, 2007 at the request of Henson's attorney and the County attorney.
+The extradition hearing for Henson was postponed until May 8, 2007, at the request of Henson's attorney and the County attorney.
 At his release from jail, Henson was handed paper work from Riverside County, including a warrant from September 15, 2000.
 At the May 8, 2007 hearing, Henson was presented with an arrest warrant and returned to jail.
 In 2007, Henson was jailed in Riverside, California for "using threats of force to interfere with another's exercise of civil rights".
 He was released in early September 2007.